What is greenwashing - and how do you spot it?

 The regulatory landscape in 2026

-UK Competition and Markets Authority (CMA) — Green Claims Code.
-The CMA's Green Claims Code, updated in 2021, sets out six principles: claims must be truthful and accurate, clear and unambiguous, not omit or hide relevant information, compare on a fair and meaningful basis, consider the full life cycle of the product, and be substantiated.
-The CMA has since carried out investigations into fashion, FMCG, and financial services — and has the power to take enforcement action or refer cases to the courts.
+UK Competition and Markets Authority (CMA): Green Claims Code.
+The CMA's Green Claims Code sets out six principles: claims must be truthful and accurate, clear and unambiguous, not omit or hide relevant information, compare on a fair and meaningful basis, consider the full life cycle of the product, and be substantiated.
+The CMA has investigated sectors including fashion, FMCG and financial services, and has powers to take enforcement action.

 High-risk claim types